konradpabjan/move-labeled-or-milestoned-issue/README.md

 ### Example YAML (label)

-This YAML is meant to be triggered whenever an issue has been labled.
+This YAML is meant to be triggered whenever an pull request has been labled.

 ```
 on:
-  issues:
+  pull requests:
     types: [labeled]
 jobs:
   Move_Labeled_Issue_On_Project_Board:
     runs-on: ubuntu-latest
     steps:
-    - uses: konradpabjan/move-labeled-or-milestoned-issue@v2.0
+    - uses: pauldruziak/move-labeled-or-milestoned-pr@v1.0
       with:
         action-token: "${{ secrets.MY_TOKEN }}"
         project-url: "https://github.com/orgs/github/projects/1"